CUH Logo

 The pleurodesis will be done through the tube (chest drain) that has already been put into your chest to drain away the fluid or air collected in your pleural space.
 Once your chest drain has drained completely, the pleurodesis drug (which is usually sterile talc) will be put into your chest through this drain.
 The mineral powder is usually injected in a liquid form.

 Sometimes pleurodesis can cause some pain.
 We will give you some painkillers before the procedure to help with this.
 However, it is still common to feel discomfort during the procedure.
-If this happens, please let the nurse or doctor know so we can give you more painkillers.
+If this happens,

 How successful is pleurodesis?